Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 As you build your automation and notification logic, you may want to test it before the actual upgrade is available.
 The Azure portal and rest api has the ability to send a special test upgrade available notification, which you can use to verify your automation logic.
 The message will be similar to the real notification, but the title will be prefixed with "[Test]" and the description will be different.
 You can send test notifications after you've configured your upgrade preference to Manual.
 The test notifications are sent in batches every 15 minutes.

-To send a special test upgrade available notification please use this command
+To send a special test upgrade available notification please use this command:

 ```bash
 ASEidPROD=$(az appservice ase show --name $ASENamePROD --resource-group $ASEResourceGroupNamePROD --query id --output tsv)
 az rest --method POST --uri "${ASEidPROD}/testUpgradeAvailableNotification?api-version=2022-03-01"
 ```

-You can also use [Azure Portal](https://portal.azure.com) to send test notifications, more information about this you can find on this site [Send test notifications](https://docs.microsoft.com/azure/app-service/environment/how-to-upgrade-preference?pivots=experience-azp#send-test-notifications)
+You can also use [Azure portal](https://portal.azure.com) to send test notifications.
+You can find more information about test notifications on this site [Send test notifications](https://docs.microsoft.com/azure/app-service/environment/how-to-upgrade-preference?pivots=experience-azp#send-test-notifications)

-**Check your mailbox and approve update process.**
+**Check your mailbox and approve the upgrade process**

 ![Approve or reject email]({{site.baseurl}}/media/2022/09/aprove-or-reject-email.png){: .align-center}

-Because this is test notification your Logic app will send you a email with information that *App Service Environment NameOfYourASE does not currently have an upgrade available.* In a real-world scenario when an upgrade will be available your Logic App will send you information that *The update of NameOfYourASE has started.*
+Because this is test notification your Logic app will send you an email with information that *App Service Environment NameOfYourASE does not currently have an upgrade available.* In a real-world scenario when an upgrade will be available your Logic App will send you information that *The update of NameOfYourASE has started.*

+### Logic App run history blade

-### Familiarize yourself with the Logic app run using Run history blade
+Familiarize yourself with the Logic App run using Run history blade.

 1. Open Azure Portal [Azure Portal](https://portal.azure.com), sign in with your credentials
 2. Go to your Logic App using for example search box at the top
 3. Click *Overview*
 4. Click *Run history*
-5. Select last *Succeeded* Logic app run
+5. Select last *Succeeded* Logic App run
-6. Familiarize yourself with the Logic app run
+6. Familiarize yourself with the Logic App run

 You successfully completed the first scenario.
 The second scenario will be published soon.